 Cookies are small text files that are placed on your computer to make websites work and collect standard Internet log information and visitor behaviour information.
 When you visit our websites, we may collect information from you automatically through cookies or similar technology.

-We use HTTP cookies to provide various functionality.
+We use http cookies to provide additional website functionality.

 The following cookies are built into the frameworks that the website is built upon, and therefore are required for it to function correctly.